Hexworks/mixite/CONTRIBUTING.md

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.

+## Notes
+- hexameter uses [Lombok](https://projectlombok.org/) so make sure you use an IDE which has a plugin for it.

 ## License